Hydrogen projected to become $2.5 trillion market

-Last week, Brown Coal Innovation Australia (link) held their ‘Caron to Products’ seminar at Federation University in Victoria’s lignite heartland, the Latrobe Valley.
+Last week, Brown Coal Innovation Australia (link) held their 'Carbon to Products' seminar at Federation University in Victoria's lignite heartland, the Latrobe Valley.

 Eager to find higher value, lower emission applications for Victoria's world-class brown coal resource (other than just digging it up and burning it to make reliable, affordable electricity) the forum showcased some of the potential uses and research into these new technologies and the industry applications within the agriculture, manufacturing, transport, new energy and waste sectors.

-The below article by Philip Hopkins for the Latrobe Valley Express highlights the keen interest by Japan’s Kawasaki Heavy Industries (KHI) in producing hydrogen from brown coal.
+The below article by Philip Hopkins for the Latrobe Valley Express highlights the keen interest of Japan's Kawasaki Heavy Industries (KHI) in producing hydrogen from brown coal.

 KHI representative Hirofumi Kawazo painted the following vision for hydrogen in 2050:

-- Hydrogen projected to supply 18 percent of the world’s final energy demand
+- Hydrogen is projected to supply 18 per cent of the world's final energy demand

 - Reduce annual CO2 emissions by six gigatonnes